 An interesting interpretation of (4) is given as follows [22].
-As illustrated in Fig. 1, if both Alice and Both select the large resistance R_H , the fluctuations on the line will be high.
-If both select the small resistance R_L , they will be small.
+As illustrated in Fig. 1, if both Alice and Both select the large resistance $R_H$ , the fluctuations on the line will be high.
+If both select the small resistance $R_L$ , they will be small.
 And if one user selects the large one while the other selecting the small, the noise variance takes an intermediate value.
-According to (4), the relative variance ratios are obtained as $1: 2\alpha/(1+\alpha):$ α , that is, it can be easily shown that for $\sigma{00}^2 = \sigma^2$, we obtain $\sigma{01}^2 = \sigma{10}^2 = (2\alpha/(1+\alpha))\sigma^2$ and $\sigma{11}^2 = \alpha\sigma^2$.
-For instance, for $\alpha = 10$, which is a value considered in our numerical results, we obtain the variance ratios of 1:1.8182:10, which results in a non-uniform distribution for the observed noise variances on the line.
-Particularly, as we will discuss in the next section, these noise variance ratios play an important role to distinguish the selected Alice/Bob bit combinations from limited number of measurements (noise samples) and directly affect the overall BEP.
+According to (4), the relative variance ratios are obtained as $1:2\alpha/(1+\alpha)$ : $\alpha$ , that is, it can be easily shown that for $\sigma{00}^2 = \sigma^2$ , we obtain $\sigma{01}^2 = \sigma{10}^2 = (2\alpha/(1+\alpha))\sigma^2$ and $\sigma{11}^2 = \alpha\sigma^2$ .
+For instance, for $\alpha = 10$ , which is a value considered in our numerical results, we obtain the variance ratios of 1: 1.8182: 10, which results in a non-uniform distribution for the observed noise variances.
+Particularly, as we will discuss later, these noise variance ratios play an important role to distinguish the selected Alice/Bob bit combinations from limited number of measurements (noise samples) and directly affect the overall BEP.

 In order to provide unconditional security, KLJN scheme relies on basic laws of physics.
 Specifically, the KLJN scheme provides a bold answer to the following question: Can Eve find out the selected resistance values at both ends of the link from her own voltage/current measurements?
 The answer of this question is even more interesting.
 The eavesdropper can estimate the noise variance on the link from its limited number of samples, while the cases of 01 and 10 impose a serious challenge.
 Specifically, for the cases of 00 and 11, which correspond to highest and lowest noise fluctuations on the link, an eavesdropper can easily identify Alice/Bob bits from its measurements, and these bits will be identical undoubtedly.
 This case is regarded as non-secure bit exchange.
 Nevertheless, since the cases of 01 and 10 produce equivalent noise variances under ideal conditions, that is, with zero wire resistance, the specific locations of 0 and 1 bits cannot be determined from measurements taken in-between terminals.
 This provides a sort of very powerful and simple encryption, and ensures an absolute security [23].
+Furthermore, the KLJN scheme has been shown be highly resistant to many attacks, including man-in-the-middle, current injection, wire resistance, and cable capacitance attacks.
+In this sense, from a security performance perspective, one would expect a very high secrecy capacity from the KLJN scheme.
 On the other hand, Alice and Bob can determine the other partner's selected bit for all four cases exploiting their voltage and/or current samples, thanks to the knowledge of their own bit.
 In other words, a user's own bit behaves as a decryption mechanism, revealing information about the contribution of the selected resistor at the other end of the link.
-From this perspective, the KLJN scheme also performs a sort of teleportation of a user's bits, say Alice, allowing Bob to perform detection without physically accessing Alice's bits or transmitted waveforms in his own decision device, and vice versa.
+From this perspective, the KLJN scheme also performs a sort of telecloning of a user's bits, say Alice, allowing Bob to perform detection without physically accessing Alice's bits or transmitted waveforms in his own decision device, and vice versa.